April Fools' 2013 : Vertebral aplasia - Von Schlapp syndrome

 0 images remaining

 Vertebral aplasia at C4, with associated anterior and posterior meningoceles.
-Note the hypertrophic discs above and below the meningoocele and the bridging fibrocartilaginous tranformation of the ALL which buffer mechanical forces in the extremes in range of motion, limiting patient symptoms.
+Note the hypertrophic discs above and below the meningocele and the bridging fibrocartilaginous transformation of the ALL which buffers mechanical forces in the extremes in range of motion, limiting patient symptoms.

 A specific genetic defect has not been identified.
-The condition is thought to be a cell signaling error that leads to focal altered paraxial mesoderm migration.
-This disrupts sclerotome formation around the notochord and neural tube which inhibits resegmentation during the 4th week of development at the level of the signaling error.
+The condition is thought to be a cell signalling error that leads to focal altered paraxial mesoderm migration.
+This disrupts sclerotome formation around the notochord and neural tube which inhibits resegmentation during the 4th week of development at the level of the signalling error.

 Despite devoting considerable funds to the project, he was plagued by rumours of former involvement with the NAZI party, and was never able to garner the support of the general public.